wearefrank/zaakbrug/CONTRIBUTING.md

 password: `admin`

 #### Configuration
-When running OpenZaak for the first time or after the database data has been lost, it is necessary to configure an application in the OpenZaak admin gui with the correct JWT client_id and secret at `API Authorisaties -> Applicaties -> Applicatie toevoegen +`.
-For development, the default credentials can be found in `./src/main/resources/credentials.properties`.
-Makes sure to also click the `Heeft alle autorisaties` checkbox.
-The Label can be anything.
+When starting OpenZaak, an application is configured in OpenZaak automatically with the default credentials which can be found in `./src/main/resources/credentials.properties` so there is no need to configure any other one manually.
+The configured application can be monitored at `API Authorisaties -> Applicaties`.

+*Note: If you want to run the already prepared SoapUI test cases in the repo, then you can skip the following action (importing catalog) and you can go to "Manual testing with already prepared test cases in the repo" under "Testing with SoapUI" section.
+If you want to run your own created test cases, then follow the following step.*

 Next, a catalog needs to be imported and published.
 Go to `Gegevens -> Catalogi -> Importeer catalogus +`.
 Browse to `./e2e/OpenZaak/openzaak-export-catalogus-zaaktypes-updated.zip` in the ZaakBrug repository.
 Make sure `Generate new UUIDs` is checked and click `Importeer`.
 To publish the catalog, you need to publish the individual resources contained in the catalog.
 You can find `Toon Zaaktypen | Toon besluittypen | Toon Informatieobjecttypen` in the `Acties` column.
 Start by following the right-most link, select all items in the table, select the option `Publiceer de geselecteerde...` from the dropdown just above the table and click `uitvoeren`.
 Repeat this for the other two links.